datastax-demos/cornerstone/README.md

 The base directory of the Cornerstone project, `.`, on the host machine will always be mapped to the `/cornerstone` directory on the guest VM.

-The `cache/` directory within your Cornerstone project on the host machine will also be mapped to the `/cache` directory on the guest VM.
+The `cache/` directory within the base directory of the Cornerstone project on the host machine will also be mapped to the `/cache` directory on the guest VM.

 This functionality is provided by Vagrant's
 [synced folders](http://docs.vagrantup.com/v2/synced-folders/basic_usage.html)